MackHatcher/memorygame1/README.md

 [![forthebadge](https://forthebadge.com/images/badges/gluten-free.svg)](https://forthebadge.com)

 # How to Load the Game
-* Clone the repo and open index.html, or
+* Clone the repo and open index.html
-* Play on GitHub: Dungeon Matcher

 # How to Play the Game
 The game is a simple memory testing game, using cards.
 The game consists of a 4 x 4 grid of cards which default to the face-down positon.